-December is the gift-giving month of the year, so you need to think about your upcoming holiday campaigns.
+December is the gift-giving month of the year, so it’s never too early to plan your upcoming holiday campaigns.

-For business owners, Christmas is an opportunity to increase sales and gain new customers by promoting your best deals and offers.
+For business owners, Christmas is an opportunity to increase sales and gain new customers by promoting the best deals and offers.

 In that sense, we’ve put together some ideas you can use for your Christmas marketing strategy, so you can craft an outstanding sales campaign.

-Moreover, we’re offering a comprehensive collection of ready-made, customizable marketing templates – available and free of charge and in our banner maker.
+Moreover, we’re offering a comprehensive collection of ready-made, customizable marketing templates, available and free of charge and in our ad design platform.

 First things first: decide what type of marketing strategy you will use.